 Carved into the hillside are newly built pathways.
-The architecture and ability of man to create the original pathways still remains a mystery.
+The architecture and ability of man to create the original pathways remain a mystery.

 The walkways are not for the faint of heart or those afraid of heights.
-During my visit there were at least 4 tourists that completely “froze” on the paths.
+During my visit, there were at least four tourists that completely “froze” on the paths.
 They needed the assistance of the guards to help them down to safer ground.

 The earliest written records of the Maijishan caves comes from the biography, ‘Memoirs of Eminent Monks’ which explores the lives of two monks named Tanhong and Xuangao.
 These monks were said to have meditated at the grottoes along with more than three hundred other monks.
 With its profound history and breathtaking art, this is a destination definitely worth the visit.